-Some native plants have become refined over time, so there may be varieties available that differ from the naturally occurring native species.
+Some native plants have become refined over time, so varieties that differ from the naturally occurring native species may be available.

 Not all native plants make an excellent addition to every garden.
 For example, some native plants grow aggressively; therefore, they may not be ideal for small gardens.
 They are super drought tolerant, though.

 Furthermore, not all native plants are attractive.
 Also, some plants may be poisonous, and a few are even deadly.
 Therefore, safety should practice when selecting native plants.
-In most cases, if the plant is particularly toxic, it will be noted.
-However, it is strongly recommended that you only select plants that you are knowledgeable about in either case.
+In most cases, it will be noted if the plant is particularly toxic.
+However, it is strongly recommended that you only select plants you know about in either case.

 How to Select the Right Native Wild Plant for Your Garden or Open Space